Olympic torch relay: no torch, no torchbearers, no audience

 Japan pays most of the games hosting bills and is likely to pay most of the additional costs.
 Details of the agreement signed in 2013 between the IOC and Japan are available in the 81-page host city contract.

-Japanese organizers officially say they are spending $ 12.6 billion to host the Olympics, but a national audit says it is at least double that.
+Japanese organizers officially say they are spending $ 12.6 billion to host the Olympics, but a national audit says it’s at least double that.
 The expenses are all public money, with the exception of $ 5.6 billion in an operating budget of the private organizing committee.

 Bent Flyvbjerg, author of “The Oxford Olympics Study 2016: Cost and Cost Overrun at the Games”, described the IOC as a “monopoly” in an email to the Associated Press and said it should be regulated and share costs more. .